LifnaJos/Decentralized-Finance-DeFi--HBCC801/M6-defi_case_studies_detailed.md

 ====================================================================
 # 5. Decentralized Insurance

-## Introduction
 Decentralized insurance platforms use blockchain and smart contracts to automate claim processing and risk management.
 Examples include Nexus Mutual and Etherisc.

 ---